|

 There

-have been three royal visits to Burgess Hill...
+have been five royal visits to Burgess Hill...

 - Princess